The ACLDP is currently undergoing a redesign. A new program will launch in 2020. This webpage currently details information on the 2019 program.

 The Program is a short course;

 This unique program has been developed in collaboration with experienced Aboriginal Peoples in the NSW Public Sector.
-It is an important way to help us in achieving the Premier’s Priority to increase the number of Aboriginal Peoples in senior leadership roles by 2025.
+It is an important way to help us in achieving the Premier’s Priority to increase the number of Aboriginal Peoples in senior leadership roles by 2025 and is a key element of the NSW public sector Aboriginal employment strategy: NSW Working together for a better future 2019-2025.

 Since 2014, ten programs have been delivered and 181 Aboriginal employees have graduated from the program.